okTurtles/shelterprotocol.net-old/src/content/docs/en/opcodes.md

 ```

 Note that if a key is deleted, any contracts listening for updates to this key via [`foreignKey`](#op_key_add) will stop listening.

+> ⚠︎ When mirroring `foreignKey` updates, it is possible to see the same `OP_KEY_DEL` twice because two clients might broadcast it simultaneously.
+If this happens, the key being deleted won't exist anymore, and implementations should ignore the duplicate message.

 ### `OP_KEY_REQUEST`